 The name Harvard Square did not become popular until the middle of the 19th century.
 Today the square (the area around the convergence of Massachusetts Avenue and Brattle, Mount Auburn, and John F. Kennedy Streets) is a commercial center for Harvard students, Cambridge residents, and tourists.
-It’s no surprise, given the disposable income passing through, that regional and national chains have moved in, yet the square retains many long-standing locally owned and operated businesses.
+It’s no surprise, given the disposable income passing through, that regional and national chains have moved in—yet the square retains many long-standing locally owned and operated businesses.

 No amount of economic evolution can remove the area’s fascinating blend of characters.
 A sunken region next to the MBTA subway entrance (“the pit”) is a prime venue for political activists, panhandlers, skateboarders, and street performers, who also provide a festive atmosphere one block away, on Brattle Street.
 (Tracy Chapman and Martin Sexton both performed as Harvard Square buskers.)
 Nearby, on Mass Ave, chess aficionados challenge one and all for kicks and cash.
-The square also attracts many of the city’s homeless people and, over the last 18 months, has been battered by the COVID-19 pandemic, shuttering many businesses.
+The square also attracts many of the city’s homeless people and, over the past two-plus years, has been battered by the COVID-19 pandemic, shuttering many businesses.
 That said, it remains a vibrant place to visit.

 Below are some jumping-off points for exploring the square, destinations that lead to other destinations.